|Trip Duration:||24 days|

-The trails climbs to the ridge at 5750ft.then begins to ascend through slide valleys and passes Phun-phun village to keswa (6120ft) then continues to ascend to cross a Gurung settlement of Bhamjyang at (6640ft).
+The trails climb to the ridge at 5750ft.then begins to ascend through slide valleys and passes Phun-Phun village to keswa (6120ft) then continues to ascend to cross a Gurung settlement of Bhamjyang at (6640ft).
 And traverse a ridge to descend to Khunjari (5250ft) a Limbu village near Pha -Khola, rests overnight.

 Day 24: Pha- Khola to Taplejung (7450ft)

-The trail makes a steep climb through shimu village to Thembewa (5830ft) and continue to climb to lali Kharka (6960ft) then crosses a Pass at (8100ft) the trail descends towards
+The trail makes a steep climb through Shimu village to Thembewa (5830ft) and continues to climb to Lali Kharka (6960ft) then crosses a Pass at (8100ft) the trail descends towards

 Teplejung Airport for camping overnight.

 Day 25: Fly back to Kathmandu and rest at Hotel.
 After an hour visit in Thamel area and check souvenir item for shopping and come back to the Hotel and rest.

 Day 26:- From hotel to Tribhuvan international airport:- today is free or last minute you have few hour special shopping for your relatives.
 If you have more time you can do some shopping or sightseeing then We will drop you to the International airport to catch your flight back to your home and wish for your Safe journey.

 Dammaru Niraula was our guide and confidant for our recent visit to Nepal.
 We went on a humanitarian visit to build a hothouse in the village of Phortse in the Khumbu region of Nepal but also included some trekking on a personal level before and after our project.
 Dammaru was a vital link in getting the project off the ground and…